 However, with a price reduction of 10% on average until today’s date, some analysts predict that the market will start improving.
-Other experts, on the other hand, claims that the market will continue to fall throughout 2019.

 It’s always hard to predict the real estate market outlook in Hong Kong as there are so many variables involved.
 It never stops to surprise us and it seems like the sky isn’t the limit.